Dependency-based Anomaly Detection: a General Framework and Comprehensive Evaluation: Related Work

-A common issue with ALSO, FraC and CFA is that they use all other variables as relevant variables, which causes two problems, high computational complexity and low accuracy in high dimensional data.
-In contrast, two other methods, COMBN \citep{babbar2012mining} and LoPAD \citep{lu2019LoPAD}, have been proposed, which use a subset of variables as relevant variables.
+Both FraC and ALSO use all other variables as predictors, leading to high computational time and/or low accuracy in high-dimensional data.
+In contrast, COMBN~\cite{babbar2012mining} and LoPAD~\cite{lu2019LoPAD} propose using a subset of variables as predictors.
+COMBN uses Bayesian Networks (BN) to represent variable dependencies, using parents as predictors.
+However, this approach may miss anomalies resulting from non-parent variables and does not scale with high-dimensional data since it requires a complete BN.